ritza-co/CodeCapsules/serverlessFirstSteps/Functionality-to-your-web-application/website_functionality_CodeCapsules_tut.md

 <div class="hero-cta"><a class="button button-shadow" href="#">Learn more</a><a id='checkout-button' class="button button-primary button-shadow" href="#">Buy Now</a></div>
 ```

-Here we've changed "Early access" to "Buy Now" and added `id=checkout-button`.
+As well as changing "Early access" to "Buy Now", we've also added `id=checkout-button`.
 The latter will be useful when implementing Stripe Checkout.

 Next, find the line